Bangkok and Cambodia

 Cambodia in a nutshell (Part1)

-After pulling ourselves together (and stocking up with plastic bags) we took a TukTuk to a village close to Siem Reap, where we were supposed to meet Song, a buddhist monk who set up an English school for orphanaged and underpriviliged children.
-We wantedt to stay a few days and teach English.
-All this was organized via people we met and without a foreign "aid" development organization.
+After pulling ourselves together (and stocking up with plastic bags weh had to through-up in puclib) we took a TukTuk to a village close to Siem Reap, where we were supposed to meet Song, a buddhist monk who set up an English school for orphanaged and underpriviliged children.
+We wanted to stay a few days and teach English.
+All this was organized via people we met along our travels and without a foreign "aid" development organization.
 We spent a couple of days in the middle of absolutely nothing and taught English to beautiful and hardworking kids.
 We absolutely loved it!
 The kids were so happy, even though they ate plain rice and water for breakfast, lunch, dinner and had nothing but rocks and sand to play with.
-Western kids should definitely take a leaf out of this book.
+Western iPhone/iPad-spoilt kids should definitely take a leaf out of this book.

 The killing Fields in Pnomh Penh

 I am really trying to rush through this, but there was so much happening that it is impossible to even come close to all of it now.
 So after Siem Reap finally let us go, we took (another) 8hour Bus to Pnomh Penh, Cambodias Capital.
-Stumbling out of the bus exhausted and sick we didnt rest (no rest for the wicked!) and took a TukTuk to the killing fields.
-We didnt have too much time, because we wanted to leave PnomPenh and head down south to Sihanoukville (BEACH BEACH!) just a couple of hours later.
-Yep, another 8 hours bus journey.
+Stumbling out of the bus, exhausted and sick, we didn't rest (no rest for the wicked!) and took a TukTuk to the killing fields.
+We didn't have too much time, because we wanted to leave the buzzing city of PnomPenh as soon as possible and head down south to Sihanoukville (BEACH!) .
+Yep, another 8 hours bus journey, just a couple of hours later.
 Are we crazy?
 Maybe!